 1 Status and role

-(b) Two members chosen by each of the following Working Groups shall serve on the Committee:
+b) Two members from each of the following designated groups of marginalized academic staff shall serve on the committee:

-Lesbian, Gay, Bi-Sexual, Transgender, Queer and 2-Spirited Working Group
+Lesbian, Gay, Bi-Sexual, Trans, Queer and 2-Spirited Academic Staff

 Aboriginal Academic Staff